 Every career you have built has given you something real: capabilities, perspective, professional relationships, and a clearer understanding of what work means to you and what it does not.
 A career change is not an admission that the first direction was a mistake.
 It is an exercise of the professional self-knowledge and judgment that the first career helped you develop.

 The professionals who navigate career changes most successfully are not the most courageous or the most willing to take risks.
-They are the most prepared.
-They research before committing.
-They build before applying.
-They plan the finances before the transition.
+They are the most prepared, and research before committing.
+These professionals build before applying, plan the finances before the transition.
 They prepare the narrative before the interview.
 They use the professional network they have spent years building rather than starting from scratch.

 The one action worth taking today, regardless of how early you are in this process, is this: search 20 job listings for the career you are considering on SEEK.
 Read them carefully.
 Note what they require, what they pay, and whether the actual work of those roles is genuinely what draws you to the field.
 That one hour of research is the most efficient first investment available to you, and everything that follows in this guide builds from that foundation.